mrnugget/monkeylang/content/_index.md

 {{< /monkey-implementation >}}

 {{< monkey-implementation "madsravn" "java-interpreter" "Java">}}
-An implementation of Monkey Lang made in Java.
+An implementation of the Monkey Language made in Java.
 Code features most of the test suite from the book as well.
 {{< /monkey-implementation >}}

 </ul>